alkismavridis/mathasm/README.md

 In this sentence, the first and the third symbol are the same symbol (1).
 But the second symbol (+) is a different one.
 MathAsm will recognize this fact.
 Besides that, symbols have no internal properties.
 Not even a little bit.
 Nada, nic, niente.
+They are nothing more than a label.
 Got the idea?

 ### No!
 How can then anyone build meaningful theories like that?
 1 cannot be the same as 2!
 How can I give them different meaning?